-- Your weekly homestay payments of $230.00 is processed on the first Wednesday of your student’s stay.
+- Your weekly homestay payments are processed on the first Wednesday of your student’s stay.
+Depending on your bank account, the money may only be in your account by Thursday morning.
 Any enquiries about payment should be directed to Nelson English Centre, and never through the student.

 - The student must leave the homestay within 4 days of finishing their course at Nelson English Centre.

-- HS families must provide their bank account numbers in writing.
+- HS families must provide their bank account numbers on the application form.

-- Refunds of HS fees to students.
-We try and get students to give 2 weeks’ notice to leave homestay where ever possible, or finish on the last day of which the HS have been paid.
+- Refunds of HS fees to students: Whenever possible, we try to get students to give 2 weeks’ notice to leave homestay, or finish on the last day that the student has paid up until.
 Please note that students only have to give 1 weeks’ notice to leave homestay.
 There are exceptions to this rule and these are dealt with on a case by case basis.

-- If a HS wants a student to leave immediately then the HS will have to return any money paid for any period after that date.
-If the reason for the HS family wanting the student out immediately is due to an illegal action by the student or by breaking any rules in the HS information pack then the student will forfeit any money already paid.
+- If a HS wants a student to leave immediately, then the HS will have to return any money paid for any period after that date.
+If the reason the HS family wants the student out immediately is due to an illegal action by the student or by breaking any rules in the HS information pack, then the student will forfeit any money already paid.

-- Please make sure that you read the back of the student information that is sent to you with every new student you receive, as this information can change
+- Please make sure that you read the back of the student information sheet that is sent to you with every new student you receive, as this information can change.

 - On accepting this student, you are agreeing to comply with the terms and conditions as stated in the Homestay literature provided on this page.

 The school wishes you every happiness with your guest, and hopes that your experience of being a host family is very rewarding.
 By signing up as a Homestay Family or updating your details, you agree to the homestay conditions specified above.